SvenGarson/launchschool-course-backend/RB120/Lesson5_Slightly-Larger-OO-Programs/Ex8_OO-Twenty-One/README.md

 in the game the dealer is to be revealed.

-Most of the output is generated and output here and any data needed is receied from the objects themselves.
+Most of the output is generated and output here and any data needed is received from the objects themselves.

 ##### **Participant class**